openorch/openorch/docs-source/docs/services/user-svc.md

 > Once you (your service) own a permission (by creating it, and it being prefixed by your account slug), you can add it to any role, not just roles owned by you.

 Example; let's say your service is `petstore-svc`.
-Superplatform prefers fine-grained access control, so you are free to define your own permissions, such as `petstore-svc:read` or `petstore-svc:pet:read`.
+OpenOrch prefers fine-grained access control, so you are free to define your own permissions, such as `petstore-svc:read` or `petstore-svc:pet:read`.